A workshop at Evolang XIII, Brussels, 14th April 2020

 The evolution of grammatical morphology – from tense markers, to agreement paradigms, to gender systems – has deep roots in the field of language evolution.
 Research into grammaticalization processes and the development of pidgins, creoles and emerging sign languages provide real-world insights into how languages develop complex morphology; these observations have inspired a rich body of recent work, using cutting-edge experimental, computational and corpus methods to investigate how complex morphological systems evolve, and why they look the way they do.
 This workshop will highlight state-of the-art research on the evolution of morphological systems, covering the role of learning and communication in shaping morphology, how specific morphological systems might arise under different conditions, and the extent to which the pressures driving morphological evolution are shared across modalities, domains, and species.

 The workshop will feature three invited talks.
-Confirmed invited speakers are:
+Our invited speakers are:

 Greville Corbett (University of Surrey)

 If you would like to be considered for a contributed talk at the workshop, please submit an abstract to firstname.lastname@example.org.
 Abstracts should be formatted as per Evolang abstracts, i.e. maximum of two pages using the templates provided.

 The deadline for abstract submissions to the workshop is 15th December 2019.